farahshih/Grocery-Retail-Data-Analysis/Nielsen_Dataset/README.md

 Data Description: https://research.chicagobooth.edu/nielsen

 Just like we did on the Dominick's Finer Foods datasets, our objective is to analyze consumer’s purchase choice and factors that have significant influence on it.
-It is a private dataset and thus this folder only shows a few Python and R scripts (without any data) for references.
+It is a private dataset and thus this folder only shows a few Python and R scripts (without any data) for reference.